 - Baler is the capital and the oldest municipality of the province of Aurora.

-- As Baler has grown into a tourist spot, the municipality has attracted several resorts and establishments to cater to its visitors.
+- As Baler has grown into a tourist spot, the town has attracted several resorts and establishments to cater to its visitors.

 - Baler is mostly known as the birthplace of former Philippine president Manuel Luis Quezon, and a few historical sites stand at the heart of the town in remembrance of him.